cloudprudhvi/project/README.md

   - **Reading Input**: Employ `read` to capture input from users.

 - **Example Script**:
-  - Combine `read`, `echo`, and variables to interact with the user:
+  - A simple script that interacts with the user:
     ```bash
     #!/bin/bash
     echo "What is your name?"
     read name
-    echo "Hello, $name!"
+    echo "Hi, $name!"
     ```

 ---